Hello everyone! 🙂

 It was disconcerting when things seemed to be out of order in the house as our characters were going around in circles.
 Oh no!
 It’s the recursive occlusion from ‘Castrovalva’ again!
 I did wonder how the Doctor was going to unravel this bizarre mystery and get the house back into proper working order.

 It was pretty dramatic and tense when the Lone Cyberman wanted something from Percy Shelley which was inside his head/mind.
-The Doctor was told not to give what the Lone Cyberman wanted by his friends from Captain Jack.
+The Doctor was told not to give what the Lone Cyberman wanted by her friends from Captain Jack.
 But she makes a really hard decision in order to save Percy Shelley’s life.

 Despite my issues regarding the continuity of the ‘Doctor Who’ stories featuring Mary Shelley and whether they coexist with each other, I appreciate the Doctor telling Ryan, Graham and Yaz about the importance of preserving history.
 This is especially when Percy Shelley’s life is at risk by the Cyberman.